surayya8703/homeworks/javascript/hw01/README.md

-# JavaScript Homeworks
+# JavaScript Homeworks from Class 2

-## 1. The Fortune Teller
+## Section - Functions

-Why pay a fortune teller when you can just program your fortune yourself?
+### 1. The Fortune Teller: With Functions!

-- Store the following into variables: number of children, partner's name, geographic location, job title.
+Let's turn one of the Class 1 Exercises into a function.

-- Output your fortune to the screen like so: "You will be a X in Y, and married to Z with N kids."
+* Write a function named `tellFortune` that:

-## 2. The Age Calculator
+ - takes 4 arguments: number of children, partner's name, geographic location, job title.

-Forgot how old someone is?
-Calculate it!
+ - outputs your fortune to the screen like so: "You will be a X in Y, and married to Z with N kids."

-- Store the current year in a variable.
+* Call that function 3 times with 3 different values for the arguments.

-- Store their birth year in a variable.
+### What number is bigger?

-- Calculate their 2 possible ages based on the stored values.
+Write a function that compares two numbers and returns the larger one.
+Be sure to try it out with some different numbers.
+Bonus: add error messages if the numbers are equal or cannot be compared.

-- Output them to the screen like so: "They are either NN or
+Don't forget to test it!

-- NN", substituting the values.
+### Pluralize

-## 3. The Temperature Converter
+Write a function `pluralize` that takes in two arguments, a number and a word, and returns the plural.
+For example:

-Let's make a program to convert celsius tempatures to fahrenheit and vice versa, so we can complain about the weather with our friends oversees.
+pluralize(5, 'cat'): '5 cats'

-**Reminder:** To convert celsius to fahrenheit, multiply by 9, then divide by 5, then add 32.
-To convert fahrenheit to celsius, deduct 32, then multiply by 5, then divide by 9.
+pluralize(7, 'turtle'): '7 turtles'

-**Unicode Characters:** To print the degrees symbol in JavaScript, we need to use the write \u00B0 to represent the unicode character for the degress symbol.
+- Bonus: Make it handle a few collective nouns like "sheep" and "geese".

-- Store a celsius temperature into a variable.
+### The Calculator

-- Convert it to fahrenheit and output "NN°C is NN°F".
+* Write a function called squareNumber that will take one argument (a number), square that number, and return the result.
+It should also log a string like "The result of squaring the number 3 is 9."
-- Now store a fahrenheit temperature into a variable.
+* Write a function called halfNumber that will take one argument (a number), divide it by 2, and return the result.
+It should also log a string like "Half of 5 is 2.5.".
-- Convert it to celsius and output "NN°F is NN°C."
+* Write a function called percentOf that will take two numbers, figure out what percent the first number represents of the second number, and return the result.
+It should also log a string like "2 is 50% of 4."

-## 4. Challenge Question: Using Math functions
+* Write a function called areaOfCircle that will take one argument (the radius), calculate the area based on that, and return the result.
+It should also log a string like "The area for a circle with radius 2 is 12.566370614359172."

-JavaScript has a built-in tool that can generate a random number between 0 and 1.
-This tool is called a method.
-We'll talk about methods more later in the class.
-For now, know if you type `Math.random()`, you'll get a random number between 0 and 1.
+- Bonus: Round the result so there are only two digits after the decimal.

-Using this tool, update your fahrenheit to celsius tempature conversion program to do the following:
+* Write a function that will take one argument (a number) and perform the following operations, using the functions you wrote earlier:

-- Instead of inputing a value for the Fahrenheit tempature, use Math.random() to generate a random
+1. Take half of the number and store the result.
-- tempature between 0 and 100
+2. Square the result of #1 and store that result.
-- Have to program output: "It is NN°F today.
-That's NN°C."
+3. Calculate the area of a circle with the result of #2 as the radius.

-> Copyright 2020 Seytech School
+4. Calculate what percentage that area is of the squared result (#3).